sphinx-notes/pages/README.rst

      uses: sphinx-notes/pages@master

-But note that this actions only help you build and commit Sphinx documentation, we need another tow actions: one for checking out and one for push to remote, so your workflow file should be:
+But note that this actions only help you build and commit Sphinx documentation, we need another two actions: one for checking out and one for push to remote, so your workflow file should be:

 .. code-block:: yaml